kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 ---

+The debug logs did not show any helpful errors.
+Since Terraform was successfully running without errors, this does make sense.
+The problem lies in the configuration itself.

+#### Fix

 The error seemed to be that Rocky Linux requires UEFI boot, but the host was booting via SeaBIOS.
 This seemed strange, as during the template setup I specified UEFI as the `bios` configuration setting.